seeblick/DazzlingDogs/README.md

 Two books by Ian Dunbar: [Before you get your puppy.pdf](http://www.dogstardaily.com/files/downloads/BEFORE_You_Get_Your_Puppy.pdf) & [After you get your puppy.pdf](http://www.dogstardaily.com/files/downloads/AFTER_You_Get_Your_Puppy.pdf)

-One by Patricia B McConnell: [The Other End of the Leash](https://www.scribd.com/doc/76581766/The-Other-End-of-the-Leash)
+One by Patricia B McConnell: [The Other End of the Leash](https://www.scribd.com/doc/76581766/The-Other-End-of-the-Leash) (start to read at p 26!)